This dataset contains aerial imagery from the National Agricultural Imagery Program (NAIP).

 Files are stored as .mrf (Meta Raster Format) images (format spec), where each image is represented by three files: an .mrf metadata file in .xml format, a binary index (.idx) file, and a .lrc file containing the pixel data.
 These files were produced (from the original, USDA-provided GeoTIFF format) and organized by Esri.
 The .mrf format is both cloud-optimized and supported by GDAL.

-We also provide a read-only SAS (shared access signature) token to allow access to NAIP data via, e.g., BlobFuse, which allows you to mount these containers as a drive:
+We also provide a read-only SAS (shared access signature) token to allow access to NAIP data via, e.g., BlobFuse, which allows you to mount blob containers as drives:

 Mounting instructions for Linux are here.